criteo/netcompare/README.md

 That's quite simple, call netcompare.py with 3 arguments:
  * The origin configuration file
  * The target configuration file
- * The negation keyword used by your platform.
-Cisco IOS, NXOS, IOS-XR, ASA uses "no", Huawei uses "undo" for example
+ * The OS/Vendor of the equipment's configuration file.
+It can be for now:
+  * ios: for Cisco IOS-style configurations (Cisco IOS, Dell)
+  * vrp: for Huawei VRP-style configurations
+  * f5: for F5 BigIP LTM-style configurations

 ```
-    python netcompare.py tests/sample1.conf tests/sample2.conf no
+    python netcompare.py tests/ios_1/origin.conf tests/ios_1/target.conf ios
 ```

 The script returns an ordered list of commands that can be applied to the network equipment in order to achieve the target configuration state.